-[Integrated] BUILDING RESILIENCE OF THE CARIBBEAN COMMUNITY STRATEGIC STRATEGIC Standards and Governance Integrated Innovation Advocact PRIORITIES Standards and Governance Statistical Community Systems Systems Statistical Systems Community Ι DRIVERS 1.
-IT INFRASTRUCTURE (i) Harness the innovative and transformational power of ICT as a key ingredient in me and transforming the CSS; issue of data security ss policies and the us ty and implement data estment, on a susta and dissemination; ined basis, in state e-of-the-art IT tools s for data collection, (iv) Enable the development and establishment of an appropriate IT infrastructural environment to facilitate advancement, development and operation of a Central Repository for CARICOM Statistics; STRATEGIC DRIVERS/ ENABLERS (v) Enable common and interoperable IT frameworks and platforms for effective data production, processing, warehousing, archiving, storage, inclusive of cloud computing and common and secure IT networks for data exchange, geo-referencing of statistics and the use of mobile equipment; FEGIC DRIV ENABLERS (vi) Promote and develop open source solutions in the IT technological environment with CSS; STRAT (vii) Promote and enable IT applications in data analytics, data visualisation, exploitation of Data, geospatial referencing and the use of Satellite Imagery, micro-data accessibility-or micro-data labs and data anonymisation, linking of administrative data in the multisource multi-mode production processes; (viii) Develop an IT-oriented Human Resource Strategy for statistics to engender and or statisticians with data scientists' capabilities/skills.
-2. 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT l transformation of the production e o make available the nd the corresponding (iii) Specifical . , stream statistics on ge, Disasters/Natural inclusive of Climate - en Security across the der-Based and Gang-
+[Integrated] STRATEGIC PRIORITIES Standards and Harmonisation Governance Integrated Statistical Systems Innovation Advocacy and Communication 1.
+IT INFRAS FRUCTURE innovative and and transforming · ower of ICT as a key ingredient in curity in the cont policies and the us confidentiality and n techniques; stment, on a sustain and dissemination of-the-art IT tools for data collection, environment A vancement, develo IT infrastructural ation of a Central (v) Enable common and interoperable IT frameworks and platforms for effective data production, processing, warehousing, archiving, storage, inclusive of cloud computing and common and secure IT networks for data exchange, geo-referencing of statistics and the use of mobile equipment; /ERS/ (vi) Promote and develop open source solutions in the IT technological environment within the CSS; STRATEGIC DRIVERS/ ENABLERS (vii) Promote and enable IT applications in data analytics, data visualisation, exploitation of Big Data, geospatial referencing and the use of Satellite Imagery, micro-data accessibility- online micro-data labs and data anonymisation, linking of administrative data in the multisource and multi-mode production processes; STF (viii) Develop an IT-oriented Human Resource Strategies for statistics to engender and orient statisticians with data scientists' capabilities/skills 2.
+2030 AGE NDA FOR SUST 'AINABLE DEVE LOPMENT (i) Exploit the opportunities of the 2030 Agenda for the modernisation transformation of the CSS; production Mainstream the 2030 Agenda framework across the entire CSS to make available the production of indicators to monitor all 17 Goals and 169 targets and the corresponding monitoring of the SAMOA Pathway; (iii) Specificall y, with reference t o (ii), n environmental iss al Disasters and on nclusive of Climate , and